nvim-treesitter/nvim-treesitter/README.md

-      location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated `src/parser.c` generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either },
+      location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated `src/parser.c` generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either queries = 'queries/neovim', -- also install queries from given directory },
   }
 end})